Bhavnagar: City planning and architecture

 Modern Bhavnagar comprises Takhteshvar Plots, Krishnanagar, Sardarnagar and surrounding area.
 During 1935–1937, Krishnanagar area was planned and developed by late Shri Virendrabhai C. Mehta, the official town planner for the State of Bhavnagar.
 In 1961, he extended his Krishnanagar plan towards Sardarnagar.
 In 1975, he created a master plan for Bhavnagar.

 A salient feature of town planning is to have gardens at the junction of roads.
 Gardens are located at Ghogha Circle, Mahila College Circle, Rupani Circle, Meghani Circle, Shivaji Circle, Sardarnagar Circle, Jewels Circle and Crescent Circle.

-The city of Bhavnagar was one of the earliest towns to have underground drainage in Gujarat, and was among the first cities in Gujarat to have a water filtration plant.
+The city of Bhavnagar was one of the earliest towns in Gujarat to have underground drainage, and also among the state's first cities to have a water filtration plant.